-The Compensation Committee of the Board of Directors currently consists of three independent directors: Ms. Anderson (as Chair), and Tracy D. Pagliara and Deborah A. Peacock.
-In 2020, the Compensation Committee held
+The Compensation Committee of the Board of Directors currently consists of three independent directors: Karli S. Anderson (Chair), Tracy D. Pagliara, and Deborah A. Peacock.
+In 2022, the Compensation Committee held three meetings and its members engaged in numerous additional informal discussions.
+Also in 2022, the Board held ten meetings and at several of those meetings the independent Directors discussed issues involving executive compensation.
+The following summarizes those meetings and discussions.